Aman-zishan/cmsDapp/README.md

 # cmsDapp :sparkles:
-The aim is to make the system adopt paperless transactions and at the same time, maintain data integrity using blockchain. :heart_eyes:
+The aim is to make the system adopt paperless transactions and at the same time, maintain data integrity using blockchain.So we are trying to develop Dapp as a service :heart_eyes:

  <h3> Tech stack used: :octocat: </h3>